 One of the biggest fears holding older women back is the “mommy complex.”

 Whether she has kids or not, she’s not looking for someone to parent.
 Older women want to know they can have a healthy relationship.
 So dating someone younger might give them pause.
-They might give advice, pay for things, or guide their younger partner through tough situations.
+After all, the stereotype of younger guys is that they're emotionally immature and not 'man enough' to handle a relationship with a fully-grown woman.
+It's your job to show her otherwise.
+She might give advice, pay for things or guide their younger partner through tough situations.
 Through a certain lens, that can appear as if she's “caring for” him.

 You can avoid any resentment by asserting your independence whenever possible.
 If you can’t pay for things, make it up in other ways.
 If you want advice, show your gratitude by following it and growing as a person.
 Help her in ways that only you can.
 By demonstrating your unique value, you’ll remain equals, and she won’t feel like she’s playing mother to you.

-You can ease their anxiety by making sure the people in your life don’t perpetuate the stereotypes.
+You can ease her anxiety further by making sure the people in your life don’t perpetuate the stereotypes.
 Educate them to ensure they treat your older lady with the respect she (and you) deserve.
 Stand up for your relationship and remind those around you how normal you are.
-Either by ignoring them, or displaying your unrelenting awesomeness.
+You can either ignore them or display your unrelenting awesomeness.